Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_ML_Layers and Blocks.md

 predictive models layer by layer either by passing a list of layers to sequential constructor or by using the add() method. `add()`  method allows to append blocks of layers in a sequence.
 However, sequential does not allow to create models which share layers and have multiple inputs and outputs.

+*Refer the .ipynb file to understand working of Sequential Block.*

 ## Custom Block
 A custom block is simply a block which allows us to build or code our own custom models and blocks.
 In order to create custom block or model, block class must be extended and methods `init` and `forward` should be overriden to define parameters of model and forward function, respectively.

+*Refer the .ipynb file to understand how to implement our own Custom Block.*